 This website was originally created so I could learn how to use WordPress (the software that runs this site).
 I chose iPad printing as a topic for the website because it can be an incredibly complex workflow, particularly if you have an older printer.
 It took me a long time to research the content and find the best information and resources to everything iPhone and iPad printing.

-This website, however, does not generate enough money to pay for the annual cost of the domain name and web hosting.
+This website, however, does not generate enough income to pay for the annual cost of the domain name and web hosting.

 If you’ve found your way here, you know how much of the information about iPhone and iPad printing online is incomplete, inaccurate or unhelpful to solve the specific problems you have.
 If you find this website useful, consider making any purchase through my Amazon affiliate link.
 It won’t cost you any more, and it will keep this website online so others who are looking for this information can save themselves hours of online research trying to find the solution to their printing problems.

 Alternatively, you might consider purchasing the eBook version of this website.
 You can pick it up here at Amazon.com for only $0.99 (that’s as low as I can price it), or free, if you’re a Prime member.